-• Upon receipt of a report of clergy sexual abuse of a minor, the Archdiocese immediately offers to provide counseling referrals and financial assistance for therapy for the victim /survivor and/or their family regardless of when the sexual abuse occurred.

-• An independent evaluator with expertise in mental health treatment, reviews treatment plans to ensure that individuals receive quality therapy that meets their specific needs.

-• The Archdiocese uses the services of a professional Victim Assistance Coordinator to receive intake reports and make referrals for counseling support to assist victims / survivors.

-• Support groups, in collaboration with local sexual assault agencies, are available.

-• A network of spiritual directors who work confidentially with victims / survivors is available.
-The Chancery Office can make such referrals.

-• The Archbishop is committed to personal and active contact with victims / survivors.

-• The designated Victim Assistance Coordinator is responsible to meet with and provide assistance to victims / survivors.
+- Upon receipt of a report of clergy sexual abuse of a minor, the Archdiocese immediately offers to provide counseling referrals and financial assistance for therapy for the victim /survivor and/or their family regardless of when the sexual abuse occurred. - An independent evaluator with expertise in mental health treatment, reviews treatment plans to ensure that individuals receive quality therapy that meets their specific needs. - •The Archdiocese utilizes a qualified Victim Assistance Coordinator to receive intake reports and make referrals for counseling support to assist victims / survivors. - Support groups, in collaboration with local sexual assault agencies, are available. - A network of spiritual directors who work confidentially with victims / survivors is available.
+The Chancery Office can make such referrals. - The Archbishop is committed to personal and active contact with victims / survivors. - The Victim Assistance Coordinator is responsible to meet with and provide assistance to victims / survivors.